spcanelon/silvia/content/blog/2020-05-26-dark-mode-custom-with-atom/index.markdown

 > I controlled white text opacity by using `rgba()` in CSS which accepts an alpha value between 0 and 1.

 Now, ideally I'd be able to define the result of this `mix()` as a color variable, but some CSS properties like `background-color` don't recognize it.
-So I had to convert the result to a color code and define that as a variable instead. `Pigments` made this conversion easy when I toggled the menu (Shift+Command+P on a Mac) and searched for the `Pigments: Convert` options.
+So I had to convert the result to a color code and define that as a variable instead. `pigments` made this conversion easy when I toggled the menu (Shift+Command+P on a Mac) and searched for the `pigments: convert` options.

 <img src="img/atom-pigments-menu.png" title="The command palette in the Atom editor lets you search for packages and functions.
 When you type &quot;pigments: convert&quot; you can see the options like &quot;Pigments: Convert To Hex&quot;, &quot;Pigments: Convert to Rgba&quot;, etc." alt="The command palette in the Atom editor lets you search for packages and functions.
 When you type &quot;pigments: convert&quot; you can see the options like &quot;Pigments: Convert To Hex&quot;, &quot;Pigments: Convert to Rgba&quot;, etc." width="1010" style="display: block; margin: auto;" />